Troy Payne: Professional career

 In November 2011, Payne spent preseason with the Los Angeles D-Fenders of the NBA Development League after being selected with the final pick in the D-League draft.

 After working as an intern with the Cleveland Cavaliers basketball operations department during the 2011–12 NBA season, Payne signed to play in Australia in November 2012.
-He made professional debut in 2013 with the NW Tasmania Thunder in the South East Australian Basketball League.
+He made his professional debut in 2013 with the NW Tasmania Thunder in the South East Australian Basketball League.
 In 28 games for the Thunder, he averaged 14.1 points, 8.4 rebounds and 2.9 assists per game.

 In March 2014, Payne signed with the Otago Nuggets for the 2014 New Zealand NBL season.
 On April 21, 2014, he recorded a triple-double with 17 points, 12 assists, 10 rebounds and five steals in a 77–76 loss to the Wellington Saints.
 On May 22, 2014, he was released by the Nuggets.
 In eight games, he averaged 15.5 points, 10.5 rebounds, 3.5 assists and 3.1 steals per game.